snehaljha/local-tomcat/README.md

 * LT: Stop Tomcat - Will stop the tomcat instance if it is running.
 * LT: Run Tomcat in Debug Mode - Will run the tomcat in debug mode in its configured port if its not already running.
 * LT: Deploy WAR - Will deploy the war prompting for context name.
+* LT: Launch Webapp - Will present an option to select deployed webapp which will be launched using browser.
+* LT: Open Webapp Directory - Will present an option to select deployed webapp which will open that deployed folder in separate vscode instance.

 ## Requirements